babaganoush/CasRestBundle/README.md

 This bundle is in middle of some cleanup and I will do my best to refactor it further.
 Also I will be adding tests in future.

+Please see more at: <a href="http://2levelsabove.com/symfony-2-cas-rest-bundle-authenticate-against-cas-gracefully/">CasRestBundle</a> Home Page